 The Corporation's results are analyzed by segment.
-The segments regroup related activities within SNC-Lavalin consistent with the way management performance is evaluated:
+The segments regroup related activities within SNC-Lavalin consistent with the manner management's performance is evaluated.

-- i) Services and Packages activities relate to engineering and construction operations and are presented in the way management performance is assessed by regrouping its projects within the industries they are executed for, and are as follows: - Infrastructure and Environment includes a full range of infrastructure projects, including airports, bridges, buildings, seaports, marine and ferry terminals, flood control systems, healthcare facilities, mass transit systems, railways, roads, and water treatment and distribution infrastructure and facilities for the public and private sectors, as well as environment projects, including impact assessments and studies, site assessments, remediation and reclamation, ecological and human health risk assessments, waste management, and water and wastewater, marine and coastal management, air quality and acoustics, environmental management, climate change, institutional strengthening and rural development. - Power includes projects in hydro, nuclear and thermal power generation, transmission and distribution, as well as in energy control systems.

-- Chemicals and Petroleum includes projects in gas processing, heavy and conventional oil production, onshore and offshore oil and gas, liquefied natural gas ("LNG"), coal to liquid gas, carbon capture, transportation and sequestration, pipelines, terminals and pump stations, refining and upgrading, bitumen production, biofuels, petrochemicals, and chemicals. - Mining and Metallurgy includes a full range of services for all mineral and metal recovery processes, including mine development, mineral processing, smelting, refining, mine closure and reclamation, and fertilizers. - Other Industries combines projects in several industry sectors, namely agrifood, pharmaceuticals and biotechnology, sulphuric acid as well as projects related to other industrial facilities not already identified as part of any other segment above. - ii) Operations and Maintenance consists of providing operations, maintenance and logistics solutions for buildings, power plants, water supply and treatment systems, postal services, broadcasting facilities, highways, bridges, light rail transit systems, airports, military and construction camps, and ships. - iii) Infrastructure Concession Investments ("ICI") regroups SNC-Lavalin's investments in infrastructure concessions.
+- i) Services and Packages activities relate to engineering and construction operations and are presented in the way management performance is evaluated by regrouping its projects within the industries they are executed for, and are as follows: - Infrastructure & Environment includes a full range of infrastructure projects, including airports, bridges, buildings, seaports, marine and ferry terminals, flood control systems, healthcare facilities, mass transit systems, railways, roads, and water treatment and distribution infrastructure and facilities for the public and private sectors, as well as environmental projects, including impact assessments and studies, site assessment, remediation and reclamation, ecological and human health risk assessments, waste management, water and wastewater, marine and coastal management, air quality and acoustics, environmental management, climate change, institutional strengthening and rural development. - Chemicals & Petroleum includes projects in gas processing, heavy and conventional oil production, onshore and offshore oil and gas, liquefied natural gas ("LNG") re-gasification terminals, coal to liquid gas, carbon capture, transportation and sequestration, pipelines, terminals and pump stations, refining and upgrading, bitumen production, biofuels, petrochemicals and chemicals. - Power includes projects in hydro, nuclear and thermal power generation, energy from waste, green energy solutions, and transmission and distribution. - Mining & Metallurgy includes a full range of services for all mineral and metal recovery processes, including mine development, mineral processing, smelting, refining, mine closure and reclamation, and fertilizer plants. - Other Industries combines projects in several industry sectors, namely agrifood, pharmaceuticals and biotechnology, sulphuric acid as well as projects related to other industrial facilities not already identified as part of any other preceding segments. - ii) O&M activities as described above. - iii) ICI as described above.